 In a lighting audit, the lighting expert will typically conduct a lighting snapshot.
 From this lighting snapshot, they will determine what type of lighting you currently have, how many you have of each type and what the energy savings can be when you retrofit to LED lighting.

-Below are three lighting snapshot worksheets that any small business owner can print and use to do some due diligence if you are considering upgrading the lighting in your office or facility:
+Below are three lighting snapshot worksheets that any small business owner can print and use to do some due diligence if you are considering upgrading the lighting in your office or facility.
+Whether you are thinking about doing the work yourself, or you’re planning to hire a commercial lighting contractor, these worksheets will help you manage the project more efficiently.

 If your location is smaller and does not have a large variety of lights, this is the only worksheet that you will need.
 Simply list each lamp’s information along with the approximate hours they are used each month.
 You can use this to calculate how much energy your lighting consumes and how much energy your new LED lighting will save you.
 Download the printable worksheet here.